gematik/techblog/_posts/2023-01-11-no-builder-in-kotlin.markdown

 ---
 layout: post
-title: "How to do the builder pattern in Kotlin"
+title: "How to replace the builder pattern in Kotlin"
 date:   2023-01-11 12:00:00 +0200
 author: Stephan Schröder
 categories: tech